meta-llama/llama-stack/docs/source/references/llama_stack_client_cli_reference/index.md

-# llama-stack-client CLI Reference
+# llama (client-side) CLI Reference

-You may use the `llama-stack-client` to query information about the distribution.
+The `llama-stack-client` CLI allows you to query information about the distribution.

 ## Basic Commands